 Bridgy is also a promising young twirler.
 In September, she won Delta Fair Twirltacular Champion 10-12.
 It was her first time to pair twirling with difficult tumbling moves like aerials and front walkovers.

 Oklahoma City Baton Twirling Classes

 As the Lexington Herald and the former University of Kentucky majorettes suggest, baton twirling has died in various towns and cities around the country.
 If not for Karen Dillier, one of Oklahoma’s only baton twirling coaches, Bridgy would not be where she is today in the sport of baton twirling.
 Coach Dillier has kept the sport alive in Oklahoma City.
 If you’re interested in taking classes, she teaches a team class every Tuesday night at 7 p.m. in Yukon.
-Private lessons are also available.
-We are always hoping for more students.

 In addition to Coach Dillier, the well-known Lamb family in Enid has also contributed significantly to baton twirling in Oklahoma.
 Ms. Belva Lamb (mother of Lt.
 Governor Todd Lamb) and her two daughters run the Enid Twirling Academy.
 Every year, they host a twirling contest, in February.
 In April, they co-lead the Miss Majorette of Oklahoma and Oklahoma State Baton Twirling Championship Contest with Dillier.
 Next year will be Bridgy’s fourth year to compete.